A trip to Sweden – an experience that truly offers something else

 With your daytime activities done, it’s time for sustenance.
 You’re spoilt for choice in Sweden – you can eat out in Michelin-starred restaurants.
 Stockholm has nine, Gothenburg five, Malmö one and the city of Växjö in Småland has one.
 Browse the street food in lively food halls like Stockholm’s Östermalms Saluhall, Gothenburg’s Lindholmen Street Food Market or the Malmö Saluhall, or enjoy the mix of cuisines immigrants have brought to Sweden’s cities – Georgian khachapuri, anyone?
 The Swedish food scene also offers plant-based and locally produced ingredients; a tasty match if you’re on the lookout for inventive veggie dishes.

-To round it off, why not sample the products of Sweden’s booming craft ale scene, taste the inspired mixing, or simply watch the people at some of the finest bars on the planet, including Taket in Gothenburg, named the best party rooftop bar in the world by The Rooftop Guide 2020.
+To round it off, why not sample the products of Sweden’s booming craft beer scene, taste the inspired mixing, or simply watch the people at some of the finest bars on the planet, including Taket in Gothenburg, named the best party rooftop bar in the world by The Rooftop Guide.

 The most extraordinary place you ever stayed